quixio/quix-streams/docs/subscribe.md

 ### Streams revoked

 One or more streams are revoked from your client.
-You can no longer commit to these streams, you can only handle the revocation in your client.
+You can no longer commit to these streams, you can only handle the revocation in your client:

 === "Python"